JJCoding01/FEmethods/docs/source/intro.rst

 This is the introduction to FEmethods.
 It will introduce Finite Element Methods in general, and then give a few examples of how to use FEmethods.

+The code can be found on `github.com <https://github.com/josephjcontreras/FEmethods>`_

 Installation
 ------------